mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[n-gamma counter for Francois]]
 - [ ] [[Build up light output spectrum with the MAXIQ SiPM board by changing the threshold]]
 - [ ] Test the new medium sphere after glued and painted.
 Compare to old data
+- [ ] Check the timing of events in simulation
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors